ed42311/100-days-of-code/log.md

 ## Day 3: 19 Jan 2017
 Learned about CSS Variables which are super awesome.
 You have to append -- to the begining of them and you can scop them and then retrieve them from that scope.
 Also dataset is the object that contains all the data- varaibles in it, which is pretty cool.
 What else, oh yeh mousemove event is also kind of awesome, but I could see it getting out of hand quickly.

+## Day 4: 20 Jan 2017
+Arraayyyss!
+Cool stuff, espc with the arrow functions.
+Sort and reduce are still kind of mystifying, how am I kidding, i don't really understand it at all, need to keep using them til I get it.  ```Sort takes a,b```  map always returns the same number of items.